wxd237/gitlab-development-kit/README.md

 ## Installation

 The preferred way to use GitLab Development Kit is to install Ruby and dependencies on your 'native' OS.
-We strongly recommend the native install since it is much faster that a virtualized one.
+We strongly recommend the native install since it is much faster than a virtualized one.
 If you want to use [Vagrant](https://www.vagrantup.com/) instead please see [the instructions for our (experimental) Vagrantfile](#vagrant).

 ### Install dependencies